 Margo Bartsch, founder since 2004 email@example.com 802-985-3770

 Starting September, 2015, the new ACT essay format and timing is completely different than prior years.
-Similar to the upcoming new SAT essay in March, 2016 will be discontinued after June, 2021.
+The new SAT essay developed in March, 2016 will be discontinued after June, 2021.
 Both the updated ACT and SAT essays aim to reflect the critical thinking that colleges are demanding from students.
 Standardized test essays allow colleges to evaluate how a student interprets a question, identifies a theme, and organizes evidence.

 The optional essays require additional registration and extra payment for it to be evaluated and scored.
 Submitting the essay scores allow for colleges to review this additonal measurement criteria in how a student organizes their thoguhts and writes within time limitations.
 The new ACT and SAT essays are longer and different than previous formats.

 There are four blank pages to write the response, compared to two pages from previous years.
 The new ACT essay is 40 minutes (compared from prior 25 minutes) and the new SAT essay is 50 minutes (compared from prior 20 minutes).
 The goal is for the student to read, analyze and write a compelling argument to support a theme.

 With the new ACT essay, there is a prompt and three general opinions.
-In tutoring my students to prepare for the exam, I group them as "papa bear, mama bear, and baby bear."
+In tutoring my students to prepare for the exam, I suggest grouping them as "papa bear, mama bear, and baby bear."
 The student must present a theme or point of view based on the position they agree with the most.

 The ACT essay is structured by either refuting or agreeing with the opinions depending on the theme's position.
 The student's evidence should highlight personal experience, historical significance, or current events that substantiate why or why not an opinion is valid.